SourTarte/hackathon-quiz-game/README.md

 - **Console Safety:** During normal gameplay, the application runs without generating console errors or warnings, maintaining a clean development environment.

 ---
+---

+## Reflection on AI Usage

+During development, the team leveraged **AI tools** to support the coding process, streamline debugging, and optimize performance:

+- **Code Creation:** AI was used to generate the initial scaffolding for HTML.
+This allowed the team to dedicate more time to refining features and improving the user interface.
+- **Debugging:** AI suggested fixes for merge conflicts and identified errors in the code, significantly reducing time spent on troubleshooting.
+- **Performance Optimization:** AI provided recommendations to simplify CSS, resulting in cleaner and more efficient styling.
+- **Documentation:** AI supported the drafting of this README, helping to ensure clarity, professional structure, and consistency.

+**Impact on Workflow:**
+The use of AI tools accelerated the development process during the hackathon, enabling the team to deliver a polished product under time pressure.
+Rather than replacing creativity, AI complemented teamwork by speeding up repetitive tasks and offering quick, practical solutions.

+---
+## Acknowledgements 🎉

+Big thanks to:
+- **Our team – Curtis, Michael, Dion & Aleksandra**, for turning ideas into reality under pressure.
+- **Hackathon mentors & organizers**, for the challenge and guidance.
+- **AI tools**, our silent teammate during crunch time.
+- **Players of Quizia**, because a quiz is nothing without curious minds!